Kirkennan Estate Holiday Cottages Green Tourism Policy

 - We leave standing deadwood and branch cuttings in the woodlands to provide habitat for insects and ground nesting birds.

 - We consider pollinators when purchasing new plants, particularly trying to ensure we have flowers that are blooming at difficult times for these insects.
+We have moved to only buying peat free compost.

 - We keep bees in the walled garden.

 - We encourage the enjoyment of nature and wildlife by guests visiting Kirkennan.
-We have bird feeders outside all the cottages, three red squirrel feeders and have built a photography hide in the woodland made from our own wind felled timber preserved with pine tar, a non toxic wood preservative.
-All cottages and the riverside hut contain a bird identification book and there is an identification poster and log book for recording nature sightings in the hide.
+We have bird feeders outside all the cottages, red squirrel feeders and have built a photography hide in the woodland made from our own wind felled timber preserved with pine tar, a non toxic wood preservative.
+All cottages and the riverside hut contain a bird identification books and there is an identification poster and log book for recording nature sightings in the hide.

 - We liaise with Saving Scotland's Red Squirrels to protect Kirkennan's red squirrel population and work to inform our guests of the issues involved.

 - We linked with the local bat group who carried out a bat survey in August 2017.
 We were pleased to find that Kirkennan has at least 5 kinds of bats: Soprano Pipistrelle (Pipistrellus pygmaeus), Common Pipistrelle (Pipistrellus pipistrellus), Noctule (Nyctalus noctula), Myosis (either Whiskered M mystacinus or Natterer’s M nattereri) and Brown Long-eared (Plecotus auritus).
 The survey concluded that Kirkennan has 'high potential for bats to roost in all buildings.
 Trees in the policy grounds also provide roost sites in holes and raised bark.
+We have a bat detector that guests can borrow.

 - A local expert has carried out a moth survey in August 2018.
 This found 28 different species including the Clay Triple-lines which is an unusual moth to be found locally.
 It was first seen in Scotland (in Dumfries and Galloway) in 2011 and this was only the tenth recorded specimen since then.